What You Will Find in This Post

 We dutifully walked along the lane and checked out the others, but to our mind the Courtyard seemed too inviting to pass up.
 So we wandered on in.
 After a friendly hello the waitress let us choose our table, gave us our menu and told us to order at the bar.

-My eyes wanted to look at all the knick knacks and gnomes eek, but my stomach won the battle momentarily as I searched the Americana menu.
+My eyes wanted to look at the collection of knick knacks and gnomes, but my stomach won the battle momentarily as I searched the Americana menu.
 After a few changes I settled on the Three Pulled Pork Soft Tacos with coleslaw and beer, while Marty chose the Fried Chicken Burger, French Fries and a salted malted caramel shake. $45 total.